floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 But, early-on in the game, humans discover the Crucible which can completely obliterate the Reapers.
 I was hoping the game would play out similar to Mass Effect 1 - you go on a galaxy hopping expedition to recover pieces of the Crucbile, assemble it, and defeat the Reapers.
 That would have made sense.

 But you don't!
 Instead, you collect a bunch of "war assets" to fight the Reapers with.
-Such indomitable forces as a military news reporter and some mercenary ships.
+You collect such indomitable forces as a military news reporter and some mercenary ships.
 Why bother!
 That's going to do *nothing* against this force.
 You're better off investing your time and energy in building and assembling the Crucible as quickly as possible.
 So, that's what I did and then missed half the game since what you're "supposed" to be doing is building up a literal warchest of supplies.

 The entire premise of the war assets system only makes sense within the context of the game's ending.
 You need the fleets & soldiers as a distraction to prevent the Crucible from being destroyed.
 But, on first playthrough, you don't know that and it feels kinda silly to be running errands to get mercenaries to fight for you when the most promising solution is *right there*.